skyfe79/Awesome/README.md

 ## etc

+- [build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) - Master programming by recreating your favorite technologies from scratch.
 - [awesome-electron](https://github.com/sindresorhus/awesome-electron) - Useful resources for creating apps with Electron
 - [fe-news](https://github.com/naver/fe-news) - FE 기술 소식 큐레이션 뉴스레터
 - [How_to_learn_modern_Rust](https://github.com/joaocarvalhoopen/How_to_learn_modern_Rust) - A guide to the adventurer.